 Why have these virtual assistants become ubiquitous so recently?
 Several factors have recently come together to push this conversational UI tech past the tipping point.

 One is the availability of huge amounts of on-demand bandwidth, processing power, and storage made possible by cloud computing platforms.
-Another contributing factor is the advancement of AI alogrithms, software, and hardware (e.g. FPGA’s and GPU’s for machine learning).
-There is also the fact that the vast amounts of natural language examples, generated by users typing or speaking search queries into (such Google search or Microsoft’s Bing), provide plenty of data to train those advanced machine learning algorithms, making them better at understanding the context, content and intent of voice commands and questions.
+Another contributing factor is the advancement of AI algorithms, software, and hardware (e.g., FPGA’s and GPU’s for machine learning).
+There is also the fact that the vast amounts of natural language examples, generated by users typing or speaking search queries into (such Google search or Microsoft’s Bing), provide plenty of data to train those advanced machine learning algorithms, making them better at understanding the context, content, and intent of voice commands and questions.

 There are also less technological trends at work.
-Verbal communication is natural to humans and is a great fit for tablets, smartphones, and wearables which lack physical keyboards and mice.
-Each of the big players in this space have a financial incentive to push an almost frictionless interface to their money-making platforms like search (Google), other cloud-hosted services (Microsoft), or ecommerce (Amazon).
+Verbal communication is natural to humans and is a great fit for tablets, smartphones, and wearables, which lack physical keyboards and mice.
+Each of the big players in this space has a financial incentive to push an almost frictionless interface to their money-making platforms like search (Google), other cloud-hosted services (Microsoft), or ecommerce (Amazon).

 A Look at the Big Three

 Speaking of Google, Microsoft, and Amazon, here’s a rundown of each of their conversational UI offerings for developers:

 Amazon Alexa Skills Kit: Amazon enables developers to build specific bridges (called “intents”) between Alexa and their app.
 Three main components of intents are “utterances” (the spoken or typed trigger for the intent), slots (the details needed by the app to fulfill the intent), and fulfillment (the code which hooks into the app and actually does what the user wants).